bgross20/Global-Terrorism/README.md

 **Exploratory Analysis:** Explored basic descriptive statistics (max, min, quartiles, mean, standard deviation) for each variable.
 Also used scatterplots, correlation heatmaps, pair plots, and categorical plots to explore the distributions of data.

-**Conducted geospatial analysis using a shapefile:** Exploring Relationships, Data prep for Regression Analysis, Regression Analysis Standadizing the data, The elbow technique, k-means clustering, Subsetting of the Data Time series analysis: Decomposition Testing for stationarity ( Dicky-Fuller Test / Autocorelation Test )¶ Stationarizing the Data
+**Conducted geospatial analysis using a shapefile:** Imported JSON file and created choropleth map using folium and json libraries.

-**Regression analysis:** Split data into a training and test set in order to conduct linear regression from scklearn.linear_model library.
+**Regression analysis:** Split data into a training and test set in order to conduct linear regression from scklearn library.
 Checked the performance statistics using the MSE and R2 score.

 **Cluster analysis:** Used elbow technique to determine appropriate number of clusters to run k-means algorithm with.
 Visualized clusters with scatterplots and calculated the descriptive statistics.

-**Time-series analysis:** Decomposed a line chart, conducted a Dickey-Fuller test to check for stationarity, conducted several rounds of differencing to made data stationary, checked autocorrelations.
+**Time-series analysis:** Decomposed a line chart, conducted a Dickey-Fuller test to check for stationarity, conducted several rounds of differencing to make data stationary, checked autocorrelations.

 **Reporting Results:** Created a story in Tableau to display outcomes. [https://public.tableau.com/app/profile/brittney.gross/viz/TerrorismProject_16988831396080/TerrorismStory?publish=yes]